 A series of selected laboratory experiences to teach the fundamentals of scientific thinking and research and to support course content.
 Experiments on force, energy, heat, electricity, circuits and optics will be conducted.
-One two-hour laboratory session per week with laboratory fees.
+One two-hour laboratory session per week.
 CO-REQUISITE: PHY1030, PREREQUISITE: None.